gs221/RegistryDataTool/README.md

 # Registry Data Tool

 ## Description
-Tool created for the University of St Andrews Academic Registry to aid in the importation of external ucas data into internal school table.
+Tool created for the University of St Andrews Academic Registry to aid in the management of their data.

 The tool includes the following options:

 - Detect duplicates across two delimited files.
 - Detect duplicate across a single delimited file.